nico9696/hobbysite-CD-8/README.txt

 - There is also an "Others" category which groups products with no product type together.

 For password reset:
+- requires django-environ, which can be found in requirements.txt.
-- need to pip install environ and it only works with a .env file that is gitignored.
+- only works with an .env file when run in localhost. `.env` is not included in this repo.